Map Local

 HTTP/1.1 503 Service UnavailableContent-Type: application/jsonRetry-After: 30

-{ "error": "Service temporarily unavailable" }supports autocompletion for HTTP headers — just start typing a header name and press Ctrl+Space to see suggestions based on common headers and the headers from the original response.
+{ "error": "Service temporarily unavailable" }The editor supports autocompletion for HTTP headers — just start typing a header name and press Ctrl+Space to see suggestions based on common headers and the headers from the original response.

 Editing Response Files